corybrunson/ggalluvial/README.md

     whereas **ggalluvial** relies on separate layers (stats and geoms) to produce strata, alluvia, and alluvial segments called *lodes* and *flows*.

+Additionally, **ggalluvial** arranges these layers vertically without gaps, so that the secondary plotting axis indicates the cumulative values of the strata at each dimension.

 ## Installation